 2020: Michy Marxuach and Fernando E. Lloveras San Miguel visit the Nordic Guest Studio before they continue by boat to Finland in an on going collaboration with Contemporary Art Archipelago (CAA).
 Michy and Fernando, together with CRIS, the artist Luis Berríos-Negrón and curators Taru Elfving (CCA) continue to develop the THRP initiative to stimulate artistic and scientific exchanges between the Caribbean and the Nordic Regions – exploring and fomenting affirmative physical, cultural, and environmental relations across hemispheres.

 Through the Nordic-Baltic Curatorial Research Programme (NBC), curatorial assistant grants allow three young curators to work in large-scale production in the region.
 Partner venues 2020: Tallinn Art Hall (Tallinn, Estonia), Luleå Biennial (Norrbotten, northern Sweden) and Frame Contemporary Art Finland (Helsinki, Finland).

-In 2020, the past five years will be summerised and the management of CRIS in the Nordic Guest Studio handed over to a new generation of curators.
-TBA.
+At the end of 2020, the past five years will be summerised as a guest book within the publication 75 Years – The Nordic Art Association in Sweden, and the management of CRIS in the Nordic Guest Studio handed over to a new generation of curators.